 The basic filling is perfect for trifles, full-sized cheesecakes or dip.
 Or, fill up a pretzel crust “cup” that has been healthified by swapping out butter for applesauce!

-No-Bake Mini Cheesecake Filling Tips
+No-Bake Cheesecake Tips

-The no-bake filling is made by combining softened cream cheese, sugar and whipped topping, such as Cool Whip.
+The no-bake filling is made by combining softened cream cheese, sugar, and whipped topping, such as Cool Whip.

 Using a hand mixer, combine cream cheese and sugar until it’s light and fluffy Next, fold in the whipped topping.
 I usually give it a short whirl with the mixer again after this step just to be sure everything was well combined.